NitorCreations/nameless-deploy-tools/README.md

 ## What it is

-nitor-deploy-tools works by defining _Amazon Machine Images_, _Docker containers_,
+nameless-deploy-tools works by defining _Amazon Machine Images_, _Docker containers_,
 _Serverless services_ and deploying _[CloudFormation](https://aws.amazon.com/cloudformation/)
 stacks_ of resources.

 ## Installation

 ```
-pip install nitor-deploy-tools
+pip install nameless-deploy-tools
 ```
 On OSX you may need to add `--ignore-installed` to get around platform installed versions of `six` and other packages.

 ## Getting started

-To use nitor-deploy-tools you need to set up a _project repository_ that describes the images you want to build, and the stacks you want to deploy them in.
+To use nameless-deploy-tools you need to set up a _project repository_ that describes the images you want to build, and the stacks you want to deploy them in.
 See [ndt-project-template](https://github.com/NitorCreations/ndt-project-template) for an example.